 What we will guarantee is that we will evaluate every single symptom you have in our search for answers.
 We will reach far beyond typical treatments of blood volume enhancers and consider the role of histamine, MCAS, chronic inflammation, endocrine disorders, intracranial pressure problems and vagus nerve involvement, at a minimum.
 We will look for answers as noninvasively as possible and always start with the safest medications first.

-No. If you have your “23andme” genetic test results we will use that to help us locate answers for you, but it is not required.
+Do you perform genetic testing?No. If you have your “23andme” genetic test results we will use that to help us locate answers for you, but it is not required.
 Alternatively, if you have results from your geneticist, please bring those to your visit.

-There is no need to wait for these results.
+Should I get my “23andme” genetic analysis before I come?There is no need to wait for these results.
 If you have them, we will incorporate some of your results into our evaluation, but they are not essential.

-No. Discontinuing medications needs to be done cautiously.
+Do I need to go off of my medications for the testing or visit?No. Discontinuing medications needs to be done cautiously.
 We will help you adjust your medications (and hopefully, wean off of most of them) but until then, please stay on your medications.
 We will advise you on an individual basis prior to your visit, should adjustments in your medication be necessary prior to your visit.

-Personal experience with these conditions offers insight into symptoms that can be difficult for other doctors to understand.
+I’ve been to the experts with no real help.
+Why should I trust you?Personal experience with these conditions offers insight into symptoms that can be difficult for other doctors to understand.
 POTS Care is the culmination of ten years of research (and personal experience) into this challenging disorder, focused on locating objective markers of illness.
 Dozens of physicians have contributed to the research and the treatment algorithms needed for this challenging condition.
 Not content with symptomatic treatment, the research began by looking for contributing factors that have been missed previously (such as problems with inflammation, intracranial pressure, vascular abnormalities and endocrine disorders).

 Our doctors understand there are medical conditions causing symptoms, and that for the vast majority of patients, this condition is not a psychiatric disorder.
 At POTS Care, you need not fear that you will be diagnosed with “anxiety” or other somatic illnesses.
 We use real science and real medicine – no snake-oil — to try to locate the medical causes of illness.
 Our research and personal experience taught us to reach far beyond traditional testing to find answers, and to examine all symptoms and signs of illness simultaneously.
 This is an unprecedented approach to these conditions, but is often essential for proper treatment.